AFCLC releases new “Introduction to India” course for App and myLearning

-The Air Force Culture and Language Center recently released its “Introduction to India” course on its free Culture Guide mobile app.
+MAXWELL AIR FORCE BASE, Ala. -- The Air Force Culture and Language Center recently released its “Introduction to India” course on its free Culture Guide mobile app – one of 11 Department of the Air Force-certified courses available via the app and the myLearning platform.

+These courses lay the groundwork for Airmen to follow through on efforts to integrate with allies and partners by providing the essential cultural and regional cues needed to engage the global landscape through collaboration, competition, and culture.

+The “Introduction to India” course provides an in-depth look into the culture and customs of the Indian people, equipping service members with the cross-cultural skills and knowledge needed to efficiently facilitate bilateral engagements with the world’s largest democracy and a major defense partner of the U.S. India shares the U.S. vision of a free and open Indo-Pacific.

 |Date Taken: